I am a digital tech enthusiast who enjoys demystifying popular online products and services for my readers.

-CloudTrax WiFi Network Management System & Open-Mesh Access Points
+CloudTrax WiFi Network Management System and Open-Mesh Access Points

-Even the best value units feature 400 MHz Atheros processors, 64Mb RAM, g/n Wireless bands, Self Healing Mesh, Cloud Control, Power over Ethernet Support, FCC, IC, CE, CTick Certificates, IOS/Android Monitoring Apps & Meshing Quality LED's
+Even the best value units feature 400 MHz Atheros processors, 64Mb RAM, g/n Wireless bands, Self Healing Mesh, Cloud Control, Power over Ethernet Support, FCC, IC, CE, CTick Certificates, IOS/Android Monitoring Apps and Meshing Quality LED's,

 Open-Mesh offer three basic models